Stephen J. Murphy

-- $2,000,000 Settlement for an injured client that sustained non-surgical spine injuries in a elevator accident.
+- $2,000,000 Settlement for an injured client who sustained non-surgical spine injuries in a elevator accident.

-- $2,000,000 Settlement in a case against The City of New York for a client that required spine surgery.
+- $2,000,000 Settlement in a case against The City of New York for a client who required spine surgery.

-- $2,000,000 Settlement for a Construction Laborer that Injured His Back in a Work Related Fall.
+- $2,000,000 Settlement for a Construction Laborer who Injured His Back in a Work Related Fall.

 - $1,823,000 Jury Verdict in a non-surgical disc bulge case in Kings County.
-His client, a surgeon, missed a total of one day of work.
+The client, a surgeon, missed a total of one day of work.

-- $1,750,000 Settlement for a Suffolk County woman that sustained a back injury in an accident with a bus.
+- $1,750,000 Settlement for a Suffolk County woman who sustained a back injury in an accident with a bus.

-- $1,750,000 Settlement for a undocumented worker that lived in Queens for back injuries sustained in a construction accident.
+- $1,750,000 Settlement for a undocumented worker who lived in Queens for back injuries sustained in a construction accident.

-- $1,700,000 Settlement for a Bronx Pedestrian That Injured Her Spine After Being Struck by a Truck.
+- $1,700,000 Settlement for a Bronx Pedestrian who Injured Her spine After Being Struck by a Truck.

-- $1,675,000 Settlement for a Brooklyn Man That Injured His Back in a Car Collision
+- $1,675,000 Settlement for a Brooklyn Man who Injured His back in a Car Collision.

 - $1,650,000 Settlement for a family in a wrongful death action due to the negligence of a building owner in a deadly fire.